nimabeh/nimabeh.github.io/content/home/features.md

 - Held +100 events and meetings for startup sector toward partneships as Business Developer at DMOND Accelerator.

-- Designed an interactive environment for an open call exhibition in a gallery space. [(Video)](https://vimeo.com/312888235)
+- Designed and showed an interactive environment for an open call exhibition for 1 month in a gallery space. [(Video)](https://vimeo.com/312888235)

 ---